vla-gove/3-DOF-IK/README.md

-# 3DOF-IK
+# 3-DOF-IK
 Calculating Inverse Kinematics of a 3-DOF Robot Manipulator (RRR) in C

-Includes a Robot structure for a 3 degrees of freedom robot manipulator with all rotational joints, and an inverse kinematics function which return robot's joint parameters based on the given end effector's position.
+Includes a Robot structure for a 3 degrees of freedom Robot Manipulator with all revolute joints, and an inverse kinematics function which return Robot's joint parameters based on the given end effector's position.